-1. When you select CALIBRATE SCREEN from the Craft Local Procedure Screen, the deskphone displays three softkeys - Start, Default, and Cancel.

-- 2. Take one of the following actions: - Touch Cancel to return to the Craft Local Procedure screen without calibrating the screen. - Touch Default to reset the calibration parameters to the factory-set values, as evidenced by a confirmation tone and redisplay of the Craft Local Procedure screen. - Touch Start to calibrate the screen.
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select CALIBRATE SCREEN from the Admin Procedures screen, the deskphone displays three softkeys Start, Default, and Cancel. - 3.
+Take one of the following actions: - Touch Cancel to return to the Admin Procedures screen without calibrating the screen. - Touch Default to reset the calibration parameters to the factory-set values, as evidenced by a confirmation tone and redisplay of the Craft Local Procedure screen. - Touch Start to calibrate the screen.
 A calibration target (+) appears at a particular point on the screen.
-Proceed to the next step. - 3.
+Proceed to the next step. - 4.
 Touch the center of the target with the stylus as soon as it appears.